 ESG TA Training Program

-Every year ESG hires approximately 25 undergraduates, most of whom have been freshman at ESG, to work as teaching assistants and graders.
+Every year ESG hires approximately 25 undergraduates, most of whom were at ESG for their first year, to work as teaching assistants and graders.
 ESG supports these first-time TAs by offering ES.200, the ESG Teaching Seminar.
 This seminar provides guidance and supervision as well as a safe environment for TAs to share their experiences and learn from one another.
-TAs at ESG are an invaluable resource, not only because of the expertise in a given subject but also for their past experience as freshman.
+TAs at ESG are an invaluable resource, not only because of the expertise in a given subject but also for their past experience as first-year students.
 Having recently been through ESG as a student themselves, they teach with a unique empathy and insight.
-This peer teaching experience adds a layer of depth to freshman learning and adds value to the program as a whole.
+This peer teaching experience adds a layer of depth to first-year learning and adds value to the program as a whole.